-We are also required to maintain certain accreditations such as ISO accreditation, cyber security certifications, approvals to hold government items or materials and/or certain personnel or facility clearances.
+We are also required to maintain certain accreditations such as ISO 900 accreditation, cyber security certifications including Cyber Essentials and NIST, approvals to hold government items or materials and/or certain personnel or facility clearances.

 In addition, as a provider for the US Government, we may be subject to numerous laws and regulations relating to the award, administration, Defense Federal Acquisition Regulations ("DFARs") and performance of US Government contracts, including the False Claims Act.
 Non-compliance found by any one agency could result in fines, penalties, debarment, or suspension from receiving additional contracts with all US Government agencies.
 Given our dependence on US Government business, suspension or debarment could have a material adverse effect on our business and results of operations.
+In addition, the costs of complying with some of the regulations including DFARS may be prohibitive.